wwwebman/front-end-interview-questions/readme.md

 ## Funny Questions
 1. Do you like parties?
 2. Do you know that we have a dress code? (asked as a joke)

+## Contributing
+Contributions, questions and comments, pull requests are all welcome.
+**Note**: if you want to change a structure, please open an issue and we will discuss it, but if you have interesting questions or answers, please make pull request.